Hugo Mallo: Celta

 Mallo scored in the Galician derby on 23 October 2016, setting Celta up for a 4–1 victory against local rivals Deportivo de La Coruña.
-He added 12 appearances in a run to the semi-finals of the UEFA Europa League, his debut continental campaign; in the second leg of the last 16, he scored in a 2–0 away defeat of Russia's FC Krasnodar (4–1 aggregate).
+He played 12 games in a run to the semi-finals of the UEFA Europa League, his debut continental campaign; in the second leg of the last 16, he scored in a 2–0 away defeat of Russia's FC Krasnodar (4–1 aggregate).

 On 5 May 2018, Mallo made his 300th competitive appearance in another local derby, putting him sixth in their all-time veterans.
 That August, he turned down a move to Premier League newcomers Fulham, instead signing a new five-year contract with a buyout clause of €50 million.
 On 24 November 2019 he moved joint-fourth on the list with a 350th appearance at Villarreal CF, and at 28 he became the youngest player to reach that figure for the club.

-By the time that he turned 30 in June 2021, Mallo had beaten Aleksandr Mostovoi's record of 235 top-flight games for Celta.
+By the time that he turned 30 in June 2021, Mallo had beaten Aleksandr Mostovoi's record of 235 top-tier games for Celta.
 On 15 August that year, his added-time foul on Luis Suárez in a 2–1 home loss to Atlético Madrid caused a brawl which resulted in dismissals for himself, opponent Mario Hermoso and Atléti fitness coach Óscar Ortega.
-He returned from suspension 13 days later in a 1–0 defeat at the same venue to Athletic Bilbao, his 400th appearance.
+He returned from suspension 13 days later in a 1–0 defeat at the same venue to Athletic Bilbao, his 400th match.

+Mallo left on 8 June 2023, after his contract expired; at the time of his departure, he was the club player with the most appearances in the main division at 309.

+Internacional

+On 14 August 2023, the 32-year-old Mallo moved abroad for the first time in his career, signing a contract with Campeonato Brasileiro Série A side SC Internacional until December 2024.
+Signed by former Celta manager Eduardo Coudet, he made his debut five days later as a 62nd-minute substitute for Vitão in a 1–0 home loss to Fortaleza Esporte Clube, becoming the Porto Alegre club's first European in over a century and first Spaniard.

+Mallo's first goal came on 27 September 2023 in the first leg of the semi-finals of the Copa Libertadores away to compatriots Fluminense FC at the Maracanã Stadium, a 2–2 draw with the eventual champions.
+He played both legs of the tie at the expense of Fabricio Bustos, but then suffered a left-thigh muscle injury that ended his campaign.

+Later career

+On 1 August 2024, Mallo joined Aris Thessaloniki F.C. of Super League Greece on a two-year deal.